-According to the November 2019 “Emissions Gap Report” issued by the United Nations Environment Programme, critical gaps remain between the commitments national governments have made and the actions required to prevent the worst effects of climate change.
+Supporting Statement: According to the most recent annual “Emissions Gap Report” issued by the United Nations Environment Programme (November 26, 2019), critical gaps remain between the commitments national governments have made and the actions required to prevent the worst effects of climate change.
 Companies have an important and constructive role to play in enabling policymakers to close these gaps.

-Corporate lobbying activities that are inconsistent with meeting the goals of the Paris Agreement, however, present regulatory, reputational, legal and financial risks to investors.
-These efforts also exacerbate systemic risks to our economies, as delays in implementation of the Paris Agreement increase the physical risks of climate change – as we have seen in abundance in 2020 with wildfires and severe storms – and introduce uncertainty and volatility into our portfolios.
-We believe that Paris- aligned climate lobbying helps to mitigate these risks and contributes positively to the long-term value of our investment portfolios.
+Corporate lobbying activities that are inconsistent with meeting the goals of the Paris Agreement present regulatory, reputational and legal risks to investors.
+These efforts also present systemic risks to our economies, as delays in implementation of the Paris Agreement increase the physical risks of climate change, pose a systemic risk to economic stability and introduce uncertainty and volatility into our portfolios.
+We believe that Paris-aligned climate lobbying helps to mitigate these risks and contributes positively to the long-term value of our investment portfolios.

 Of particular concern are the trade associations and other politically active organizations that speak for business but, unfortunately, too often present forceful obstacles to progress in addressing the climate crisis.

 As investors, we view fulfillment of the Paris Agreement’s agreed goal—to hold the increase in the global average temperature to “well below” 2°C above preindustrial levels, and to pursue efforts to limit the temperature increase to 1.5°C—as an imperative.
 We are convinced that unabated climate change will have a devastating impact on the value of our portfolio.
 We see future “business as usual” scenarios of 3-4°C or greater as both unacceptable and uninvestable.